kennguyen01/food-manager/_decks/5-time-and-temperature-control.md

 4. Use stoves, ovens, or microwaves to reheat
 ```

 49a.
-Hot and cold holding
+Guidelines for hot and cold holding
 49b.
 ```
 1. Hot TCS foods >= 135F